-Hi LSAC, I hope everyone there is doing well!
-We just went through the June LSAT score release, and I wanted to share some of my thoughts and the thoughts of many students I spoke to.
-Let me start by saying that we all appreciate you moving up the score release timeline a bit, and then (sort of) sticking to the announced release date.
-That definitely helped ease concerns a bit!
-However, you also made a decision this past round that I think will have many adverse effects going forward, and I'd like to suggest you make a change for future release dates.
+I hope everyone there is doing well!
+We just went through the June LSAT score release and I wanted to share some of my thoughts and the thoughts of many students I spoke to.
+Let me start by saying that we appreciate you moving up the score release timeline a bit and then (sort of) sticking to the announced release date.
+That definitely helped ease concerns!
+However, you also made a decision this past round that I think will have many adverse effects going forward.
+Because of that, I’d like to suggest you make a change for future release dates.

 First, more or less sticking to the announced date was awesome!
-Everyone who took the test was able to delay their rising anxiety a little bit later than usual, and for that we thank you.
-One suggestion though: do you think maybe your Twitter account could reaffirm the release date in the days prior to the official date?
-You have a lengthy history of releasing scores early, and while everyone hopes this new change is permanent, many people are slow to believe you've changed.
+Everyone who took the test was able to delay their rising anxiety a little later than usual!
+For that, we thank you.
+One suggestion though.
+Do you think maybe your Twitter account could reaffirm the release date in the days prior to the official date?
+You have a lengthy history of releasing scores early.
+While everyone hopes this new change is permanent, many people are slow to believe you’ve changed.
 Putting out an official announcement on each of the several days before the official date would really help people believe scores will come out when you say they will come out.

 - Release scores as close to noon Eastern on the official date as possible.
 That way, the majority of test takers, who are in the US and Canada, will be up and ready for their results.

 - Use your official channels to tell everyone beforehand the time you hope to release scores.
 A quick tweet the day before that says, “We hope to release scores tomorrow as close to noon as possible.
 Good luck everyone!” would go a long way toward creating goodwill for you.
 As a bonus, it will also ease the fear and anxiety around the appearance of these life-changing results.

 So, that’s it!
 We love the direction you are taking with the attempt to be more open and clear about the release, but you can do even better.
 And, you can also save thousands of people from frantically hitting F5 throughout the night as they wait for their results.